autonlab/pmx_data/autonomous_underwater_vehicle/README.md

 The dataset consists of 1225 data samples for 5 fault types (labels).
 The dataset comes from the Haizhe which is a small autonomous underwater quadrotor vehicle.
 This machine consists of 4 brushless motors, 4 propellers, 4 electronic speed control, 1 depth sensor, 1 nine-axis inertial measurement unit and 1 microcontroller unit.

 The dataset is divided into 2 folders, test data and train data.
-Each of these subfolders contains 5 sunfolders with .csv files corresponding to the 5 fault types:
+Each of these subfolders contains 5 subfolders with .csv files corresponding to the 5 fault types:
-- AddWeight that corresponds to load increase (what is a fault type)
+- Normal - no fault
-- Normal - means the normal state
+- AddWeight - load increase
-- PressureGain constant - contains data that corresponds to failure of the depth sensor
+- PressureGain constant - failure of the depth sensor
-- PropellerDamage bad - that subfolder contains that that corresponds to severe damage to the propeller
+- PropellerDamage slight - slight damage to the propeller
-- PropellerDamage slight - which corresponds to slight damage to the propeller.
+- PropellerDamage bad - severe damage to the propeller

 Each of the fault type subfolders described above, contains state data recordings of the machine over a certain period of time.
 The name of fault type subfolder represents the true label of the sample.